QuentindiMeo/tek-pool-challenge/README.md

 All the exercises are verified through Makefile compilation (`make`).
 Pass all the Criterion tests to succeed on each exercise.
+You may **open an issue** if a Criterion script doesn't seem to be working properly.
 The final Makefile, located in `/`, executes (and if they all pass, verifies) all the exercises at once.

 ---